 2) The 62 Ancestors Challenge (any time)

 Genealogy is full of delightful rabbit holes of discovery, but it's really easy to get sidetracked and miss out on key ancestral stories.
+One of the unexpected side effects of using a Family History Record Book (see here for mine) is that you quickly discover the gaps in your research.
 This challenge is my answer to any uneven research patterns.
 It aims to devote 62 weeks to investigating each of the #62Ancestors in your six generation family tree.
 Unlike #52Ancestors, there are no themes.
 You are encouraged to collect basic facts, genealogical proofs, images, news reports, documents, and memories, for each ancestor in turn.
 Your final task is to record your own story.

 3) The 52 Residents Challenge (any time)